revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 }
 ```

 At this point, cards render in their workflow columns and can be reordered or moved across columns.
+For a long-lived controlled component, keep the model stable and call `planning.replace(nextCards)` when an external owner supplies a new canonical dataset; the complete example below shows the stable lifecycle.

 ## Step 5: Handle drag-and-drop without rebuilding card order yourself